Estate Planning Attorneys

 Answers to Some Frequently Asked Questions:

-Rachel impressed me from the very beginning.
+Jeffrey impressed me from the very beginning.
 You often go into a consultation with trepidation that your best interest won’t be the priority.
-Not so with Rachel- there is an immediate warmth in her approach, and she takes time to listen.
-From that point her knowledge just shines through.
-To have a lawyer that clearly cares and clearly knows her business- is a huge peace of mind.
+Not so with Jeffrey- there is an immediate warmth in his approach, and he takes time to listen.
+From that point his knowledge just shines through.
+To have a lawyer that clearly cares and clearly knows his business- is a huge peace of mind.

 Battaglia, Ross, Dicus & McQuaid, P.A.